BlackyDrum/ai-tutor/README.md

 ```
 $ composer install
 ```
 4. **Create a copy of the .env.example file and rename it to .env.
-Update the necessary configuration values such as the Database credentials:**
+Update the necessary configuration values such as the Database- and API Credentials:**
 ```
 $ cp .env.example .env
 ```